Seeds of Springboks multi-racial glory were sewn by student ‘yobs’

 1144520842

-It’s barely a month since the first truly multi-racial South African side gloriously took the World Cup in Japan by spanking in the and all those concerned deserve all the praise and awards going before they descend from cloud nine.
+It’s barely a month since the first truly multi-racial South African side gloriously took the in by spanking England in the and all those concerned deserve all the praise and awards going before they descend from cloud nine.

 President Mandela meanwhile supported that team and gave them validity and status within their own troubled country.
 Their skipper Francois Pienaar and his era of white players recognised that their generation must try and embrace the ‘new’ while it was Bryan Habana and JP Pietersen who maintained the momentum at RWC2007 before finally came the fulfilment in Japan last month.